 Please Note: many of these links here are affiliate links, which means that at no extra cost to you, I will receive a small commission for anything you buy.
 The price is the same for you whether you find them on your own or with my assistance.
 Thanks!

-But just because the price tag is under $10 doesn’t mean that the gift has to suck.
-Below are 5 great ideas that will still bring a smile to the traveler in your life.
+But just because the price tag is under $25 doesn’t mean that the gift has to suck.
+Below are 5 great ideas for gifts for travelers that will still bring a smile to their face.

 Scratch Off Travel Map ($23)